In this video,

 Test the code now.

-The hero shouldn't look like it's jumping when it's walking-- or whenever the up/down speed is zero.
+The hero shouldn't look like it's jumping when it's walking

 Build that into the blank.

 If it is equal to zero, the hero is probably on the ground,

 which means it can walk.

 So the walking code in the Looks loop goes in this part.

 the hero is moving up or down, so it should look like it.

 Add this new stack into the Looks loop.

 Interesting bug, but you'll fix it.